 Read about adverse effects of topical steroids (Wikipedia).

-The patient in Figure 3, suffered severely from topical steroid withdrawal for several years.
-As well as "bright", widespread redness and constant pain, she suffered marked fluid loss from her leaking skin.
-It took a year to wean her off the steroid drugs using wheatgrass extract, but as you can see, her skin recovered completely.
+This patient (Figure 4), suffered severely from topical steroid withdrawal for several years.
+As well as severe, widespread "severe" redness and constant pain, she also suffered marked fluid loss and subsequent severe dryness from her leaking skin.
+With the help of wheatgrass extract, I was able to wean her off the steroid drugs she was using.
+It took a year, but her skin recovered completely.

-The orthodox medical approach is to reduce inflammation with oral steroids such as prednisolone, then follow up with topical steroids.
-However, severe rebound symptoms may often occur if the drug is stopped abruptly or even reduced, so that hospital admission may be necessary.
-Also, addiction to these drugs is likely.
-They may help ease pain, but do nothing to heal TS damaged skin.
-Successful medical management may take several years.
+This is to reduce inflammation with oral steroids such as prednisolone, and follow up with topical steroids.
+However, severe rebound symptoms may often occur if the drugs are stopped abruptly or even reduced.
+Also, addiction to these drugs is possible.
+They may help ease pain, but do nothing to heal topical steroid damaged skin.
+Effective medical management may sometimes take several years.

-Although there is no "quick fix" to TSW, perseverance with wheatgrass extract will help relieve pain and in due course, restore damaged skin to normal, as shown in Figure 1.
-Recovery may take six to twelve months or longer, but the extract can shorten this time significantly.
+Although there is no "quick fix" to TSW, perseverance with wheatgrass extract - I recommend twice weekly light application, preferably of the Skiin Recovery Spray - say Monday/Thursday, will help relieve pain and in due course, restore the patient's damaged skin to normal, as shown in Figure 1.
+Recovery may take six to twelve months or longer, but the extract can shorten this time significantly as well as overcome the steroid addiction.

 How wheatgrass extract can help overcome topical steroid withdrawal